 Indoor flights will require approval when they are planned for public spaces, common areas, and rooms that may be reserved (e.g., atrium, hallways, classrooms, athletic facilities).
 In general, these requests will be reviewed by the individuals responsible for the space in addition to the sUAS management team prior to approval being granted.
 Locations that do not require prior sUAS management team approval are those indoor spaces that are assigned to specific faculty, staff, or students (e.g., research laboratory, office).
 Indoor flights by third-parties (invitees) require approval in all locations.

 To safeguard safety and security, the campus has designated a few locations as permanent "No Drone Zones."
 These include the Princeton Plasma Physics Laboratory, Princeton University daycare facilities, and power substations.
 UAS flights over these areas are prohibited.

+Drone flights are prohibited on campus while public safety warnings or alerts are in effect.
 In addition, the campus may issue temporary flight restrictions during special events such as reunions, commencement, sporting events, or emergency response.